-Topics covered in this course may include: The properties of cement and concrete; Mechanisms of degradation of concrete structures; Damage identification; Repair materials and strategies; Repair and rehabilitation with composites; Monitoring and nondestructive evaluation of concrete structures; Service life prediction and analysis; Durability and repair of concrete pavements.
-Site visits will be conducted for the inspection and evaluation of existing damaged concrete structures in Abu Dhabi area.
+Topics covered in this course may include: The properties of cement and concrete; Mechanisms of degradation of concrete structures; Damage identification; Repair materials and strategies; Repair and rehabilitation with composites; Monitoring and nondestructive evaluation of concrete structures; Service life prediction and analysis; Durability and repair

-CIV512 - Structural Dynamics II
+CIV 512 - Structural Dynamics II

-Credit Hour: 3 Prerequisite: CIV511
+Credit Hour: 3 Prerequisite: CIV 511

 A second course in structural dynamics with emphasis on multiple degree of freedom systems (MDOF).
-The course covers the development of equations of motion and solution methods: natural vibration frequencies and modes: free vibration response and computation of vibration properties: experimental data and recommended modal damping ratios: construction of damping matrix; modal analysis; modal response contributions: special analysis procedures: earthquake response of linear systems: numerical evaluation of dynamic response; systems with distributed mass and elasticity.
+The course covers the development of equations of motion and solution methods: natural vibration frequencies and modes: free vibration response and computation of vibration properties: experimental data and recommended modal damping ratios: construction of damping matrix: modal analysis; modal response contributions: special analysis procedures; earthquake response of linear systems: numerical evaluation of dynamic response; systems with distributed mass and elasticity.

-CIV519 - Earthquake Engineering
+CIV 519 - Earthquake Engineering

-Credit Hour: 3 Prerequisite: CIV512
+Credit Hour: 3 Prerequisite: CIV 512